gnosis/dex-docs/docs/frontend.md

 ### Surplus

 All the Orders placed on GPv2 are limit orders behind the scenes.
-When a user signs an order to trade it accepts the following: the sell and buy tokens they want to trade, the minimum price they are willing to receive, the slippage tolerance they have, the fee that is taken by the protocol and how long is the order valid for.
+When a user signs an order to trade it accepts the following:

+- the sell and buy tokens they want to trade,
+- the minimum price they are willing to receive,
+- the slippage tolerance they have,
+- the fee that is taken by the protocol and,
+- how long is the order valid for.

 Through Batch Auctions and CoWs (Coincidence of Wants), the protocol can improve on the minimum price that has been shown to the user.
 That improvement is called *"Surplus"*, and it measures how much better your actual trade price was as opposed to your original limit order price.

 ###  Prices